Bijishibulal/SOCORRO_Amplicon_Analysis/README.md

 **Aims**

--To produce a publicly available algorithm for predicting corrosion risk and rate for.
+-To produce a publicly available algorithm for predicting corrosion risk and rate.

 -Improved corrosion management.